 In fact, chicken remains one of consumers’ most favored proteins.
 Some 40 percent of consumers have indicated they’re eating more chicken than they did in the prior year.5

 For now, consumers focused on healthy dining choices are gravitating to clean labels, functional foods and protein.
 But their priorities are always subject to change.
-Evaluate and adjust your offerings and messaging to meet consumers’ evolving “healthy” criteria to remain relevant and capture their business.
+Evaluate and adjust your offerings and messaging to meet consumers’ evolving “healthy” criteria to remain relevant and keep consumers coming back.

 - Mintel’s Healthy Dining Trends – US – March 2019 report